HandsomeSB/AACNestedHW/README.md

 Acknowledgement

-The original template by catiembaker can be found at <https://github.com/catiembaker/AACNestedHW>
+The original template by catiembaker can be found at <https://github.com/catiembaker/AACNestedHW>.
+The code can be found at <https://github.com/HandsomeSB/AACNestedHW>